eropple/filotic/doc/USING.md

 is used as the implementation of PhysicalFileSystem on Unix and as the implementation of each volume on Windows.
-- **MountPointFileSystem** is a purely virtual file system that allows the consuming code to mount other file systems at any arbitrary level within the file system.
+- **MountPointFileSystem** is a purely virtual file system that allows the consuming code to mount other file systems at any the first level within the file system.
 It is used as the base implementation of PhysicalFileSystem on Windows, with DirectoryFileSystems mounted below it.
 - **MemoryFileSystem** is a file system existing only in RAM.
 It's intended